Tim Paine: Resignation and indefinite break

 On 19 November 2021, Paine announced that he had stepped down as Australia's Test captain, due to an occasion of improper conduct off the field during 2017 in which he sent explicit messages, and an image of his genitals to a female co-worker.
 On 26 November 2021, Paine said he would take a break from the game "for the foreseeable future".
 His wife Bonnie commented that she had felt "betrayed" and "hurt" after learning about the incident but had since forgiven him and that they had "put the matter to bed".
 The woman involved in the case lost her bid, in October 2022, to seek compensation for alleged sexual harassment due to not filing her case in time.

 Return and retirement

 In August 2022, it was confirmed that Paine would be making a return to first-class cricket in the 2022–23 season with Tasmania.

 On 17 March 2023, Paine announced his retirement from cricket after Tasmania drew with Queensland after the end of the Sheffield Shield.
 He was given a guard of honour as the match ended.

 Coaching career

 On 25 August 2023, Paine was appointed as an assistant coach for Adelaide Strikers.

 In November 2024, Paine was appointed as the head coach for Prime Minister's XI versus India.

+In January 2026, Paine was appointed as the head coach of the newly formed Sialkot Stallionz franchise ahead of the 2026 Pakistan Super League season, marking his first major coaching role in the tournament.
+The Sialkot Stallionz officially announced his appointment on 29 January 2026, describing him as a proven leader with extensive experience at the highest levels of international cricket and expressing confidence in his ability to guide the team in its inaugural campaign.
+Paine's role involves leading the Stallionz in their debut in PSL 11, which is scheduled to take place from 26 March to 3 May 2026, with the expectation that his leadership and strategic insights will help establish the new franchise's competitive foundation.